xames3/xsnumpy/README.rst

     array([[1, 0],
            [0, 1]])

-- **identity.** Create an identity matrix or 2D array with ones on the main diagonal.
+- **xsnumpy.identity.** Create an identity matrix or 2D array with ones on the main diagonal.

 .. code-block:: python